TI1NF/Praktikum-SDA/README.md

 Each directory consists one person's own code files.

-Read this DOCUMENTATION carefully before you get started.
+Read this DOCUMENTATION carefully before you get started. :wink:

 # Environment Preparation